qir-alliance/.github/Project_Organization.md

-Steering Committee, organizing meetings, managing finance, organizing voting, identifying new Working Groups, tracking Working Group progress, ensuring Working Group meet their goals, organizing community calls and official events, serving as contact and representing the QIR Alliance, and any other activities approved by the Steering Committee.
+Steering Committee, organizing meetings, managing finance, organizing voting, identifying new Working Groups, tracking Working Group progress, ensuring Working Group meet their goals, organizing community calls and official events, serving as contact and representing the QIR Alliance, updating and maintaining the official webpage, and any other activities approved by the Steering Committee.
 The Chairperson may delegate responsibilities to another party.
 The Steering Committee may Approve a new Chairperson.
 The Chairperson may designate an interim chair if they may be absent from one Steering